 LethalTemp

-The minimum temperature below which the pathogen cannot survive.
+The minimum air temperature below which the pathogen cannot survive.
 Numeric value ≤ 0.

+MinSoilTemp

+The minimum soil temperature below which the pathogen cannot transition from Susceptible to Infected.
+Value: Numeric.
+Units: degrees C.

+SoilTempDepth

+Depth (in meters) below the surface at which soil temperature is checked against MinSoilTemp in determining pathogen probability of transition from Susceptible to Infected.
+Numeric value ≥ 0.
+Units: meters.

 PhWet

 The pressure head threshold (m) below which the soil is considered ‘wet’.
 Under wet conditions it is possible for a cell to transition from Susceptible to Infected and from Infected to Diseased.
 Pressure head equals 0 when soil is saturated, and increases as soil moisture is reduced.
 A pressure head of approximately 3.37m equates to soil field capacity, and 153m equates to soil wilting point.
 Numeric value > 0.
+Units: meters water.

 PhDry

 The pressure head threshold (m) above which the soil is considered ‘dry’.
 Under dry conditions it is possible for a cell to transition from Infected to Diseased.
 Pressure head equals 0 when soil is saturated and increases as soil moisture is reduced.
 A pressure head of approximately 3.37m equates to soil field capacity, and 153m equates to soil wilting point.
 Numeric value > 0.
+Units: meters water.

 PhMax

 The pressure head threshold (m) above which the soil is considered ‘extremely dry’ and optimal for cell transitions from Infected to Diseased.
 Pressure head equals 0 when soil is saturated and increases as soil moisture is reduced.
 A pressure head of approximately 3.37m equates to soil field capacity, and 153m equates to soil wilting point.
 Numeric value > 0.
+Units: meters water.

 MinProbID